pixelspark/catena/README.md

 * CREATE TABLE foo (bar TEXT, baz INT);
 * INSERT INTO table (x, y, z) VALUES ('text', 1337);
-* SELECT DISTINCT *, x, y, 'value', 123 FROM table WHERE x=10;
+* SELECT DISTINCT *, x, y, 'value', 123 FROM table LEFT JOIN other ON x=y WHERE x=10;
 * DELETE FROM foo WHERE x=10;
+* UPDATE foo SET bar=baz WHERE bar=1;
 * DROP TABLE foo;

 SQL has the following limitations:

 * Column and table names are case-insensitive, and must start with an alphabetic (a-Z) character, and may subsequently contain numbers and underscores.
+Column names may be placed between double quotes.
 * SQL keywords (such as 'SELECT') are case-insensitive.
+* Whitespace is allowed between different tokens in an SQL statement, but not inside (e.g. "123 45" will not parse).
 * All statements must end with a semicolon.
-* Values can be a string (between 'single quotes') or an integer, or NULL
+* Values can be a string (between 'single quotes'), an integer, blobs (X'hex' syntax) or NULL.
 * An expression can be a value, '*' a column name, or a supported operation
-* Supported operators are "=", "<>", "<", ">", ">=", "<="
+* Supported comparison operators are "=", "<>", "<", ">", ">=", "<="
+* Supported mathematical operators are "+", "-", "/" and "*"
+* Other supported operators are the prefix "-" for negation, "NOT", and "x IS NULL" / "x IS NOT NULL"
-* Currently only the types 'TEXT' and 'INT' are supported.
+* Currently only the types 'TEXT' , 'INT' and 'BLOB' are supported.
 * The special `$invoker` variable can be used to refer to the current public key of the transaction invoker

 In the future, the Catena parser will be expanded to support more types of statements.
 Only deterministic queries will